groboclown/greyhack-games/falling-bricks/README.md

 * up arrow - rotate the block.
 * z - rotate the block one way.
 * x - rotate the block the other way.

-# Bugs

-* There's a super annoying flicker.
-The refresh rate needs to be set just right.